alammel/serverless-website/Readme.md

 ## Before you can start to manage content ##

-We are using CodeBuild to compile your website using Hugo.
+This project runs CodeBuild to compile your website using Hugo.
 As a prerequisite, we need to create a Docker Image that contains all the necessary tools.

 To simplify this task, the initial Terraform build creates a Makefile that takes care of all the required steps for you.